 During his speech, Mr. Karzai read out parts of a letter from U.S. President Barack Obama that promised the United States will continue to "respect the sanctity and dignity of Afghans in their homes" under the new security agreement.

 Mr. Obama's letter, released by the Afghan government, also said many Americans have died or been seriously wounded in an effort to help and protect the Afghan people.

 A draft text of the agreement said U.S. troops will only enter Afghan homes in exceptional cases -- a point of contention in nearly a year of negotiations on the agreement.

-The Jirga is expected to spend several days debating the pact.
+The Jirga is expected to spend several days debating the pact, which will shape the security relationship between Washington and Kabul for years to come.
 The group must give its approval before the document goes to the Afghan parliament for a vote.